namel3ss-Ai/namel3ss/docs/memory-policy.md

 - `phase` enabled, mode, allow_cross_phase_recall, max_phases, diff_enabled
 - `privacy` deny patterns and allowlisted profile keys
 - `authority_order` overwrite order
+Budget defaults are recorded under budget in policy snapshots.
+Budgets define soft limits for memory.
+Compaction and low value removal are used when limits are hit.
+Cache settings are part of the budget config.

 ## Authority
 Authority controls overwrites in conflicts.